phyphox/phyphox-android/README.md

 * **phyphox-webinterface**
   This is the webinterface served by the webserver in the app when the "remote access" feature is activated

+The overarching documentation (for example of the phyphox file format or the REST API) can be found in our [Wiki on phyphox.org](https://phyphox.org/wiki).

 ## Branches